CSoney017/1D-Finite-Element-Method/README.md

 ## Part B: Forward Euler Method

 The stability of the FEM is closely tied to the chosen time step, Δt, or dt as in the code.
 This numerical method is conditionally stable, meaning there are values of dt in which the solution becomes unstable, leading to inaccurate results.
 To find the instability, increase the time step and plot the graph to see how the function behaves.

+As the number of nodes, N, decreases, the graph starts to become less clear and the vertex is set at a lower point.
+Thus, having more nodes lead to a defined function.

 ## Part C: Backward Euler Method